INeido/dots/README.md

     "workbench.statusBar.visible": false,
     ```

-2. Network Manager service has to be enabled:
+3. Network Manager service has to be enabled and started:
     ```bash
+    sudo systemctl enable NetworkManager.service

     sudo systemctl start NetworkManager.service
     ```

-3. Powermenu, the Network Manager Applet and the pacman update script has to be started as sudo.
+4. Powermenu, the Network Manager Applet and the pacman update script has to be started as sudo.
 We have to therefore disable the requirement for a password.
 Add the following line to your /etc/sudoers.d by doing:
     ```bash
     # Changes to sudoers have to be done using visudo
     # Optional: Change your editor from vi